 Mandeland: Spoken Word Recording

 A double-CD collection of poems about Nelson Mandela, selected and read by Nobel Laureate Wole Soyinka.

 Mandeland was recorded over two sessions, one in a Los Angeles studio, the other before a live audience at the Marymount Center.

 As Soyinka describes: "It is that Nature preserve of his passage, stretching now into the ancestral realm, that I have designated - Mandeland - a vast, accommodating parkland for all seasons.
 There, all the songs and dances of the world congregate.
 The poems in this recording - a personal choice - attempt to explore the contours of that estate..."

 Elite Characters in Ethiopian Novels

 Can literature be a cause for social and political change?
-Can fictional portayals of elites written by novelists shine a light toward a more stable future?
+Can fictional portrayals of elites written by novelists shine a light toward a more stable future?
 In Elite Characters in Ethiopian Novels, Taddele Gebre Hiwot considers the “unquestionable” importance of elites in African culture.

-Three established novelists - Afeworq Gebre Iyesus, Haddis Alemayehu and Bealu Girma - build the framework of a book that boldly separates the historical from the imaginitive and lays bare daunting sociological patterns.
+Three established novelists - Afeworq Gebre Iyesus, Haddis Alemayehu and Bealu Girma - build the framework of a book that boldly separates the historical from the imaginative and lays bare daunting sociological patterns.
 Gebre Hiwot sheds light on Ethiopia’s tumultuous past and calls attention to the dangers posed to authors as a result of their work.

 This book has the power to shock, educate, and leave the reader with a new appreciation for meaning behind written words.